| Anne KaierMOTHER LOVE*1. The Back DoorYour body is thin with muscle like an aging birch. Slowly, I inch my larger self toward you;

 You begged me: Talk to me, Anne, talk to me!

-I could not make my arm,
+I could not please you, I could not make my arm,

 my twelve square inches,